google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 Now that there is content, it is not too hard to create the structure of the page.
 Based on the content we know we need a heading area, 3 sections of information and a footer.

+We have also come up with a rough Information Architecture and layout for both the narrow and wide viewports.

-[TODO: Show a rough sketch of the IA]
+[TODO: Show a rough sketch of the IA for narrow viewport] [TODO: Show a rough sketch of the IA for wide viewport]

+This can be converted easily in to the rough sections of a skeleton page.

 {% include_code _code/addstructure.html structure %}

-This is the basic structure now we can add some of the content.
+## Add Content

+The basic structure of the site is complete.
+We know roughly what sections we need, what content we will display and where it will be positioned in the overall information architecture.

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.flesh-out %}
+{% include modules/remember.liquid title="Note" list=page.notes.styling %}

-### Add Headline
+### Add the Headline

 The headline is the first section that a user will see when they land on the page.
 We need to create a concise introduction and a place holder for a form that we will